Pathways / Chemins

 This new body of work explores my search for where I want to be and how I see my life.
 This past year, I found myself contemplating over pathways during my hikes, walks, and drives.
 Many times I drove to one of the gorges in my region, found a hiking path, and started walking on it.
 There was always a little fear that I had to overcome: snakes, spiders, wild boar, or even people in remote areas.
 Also, the fear of being lost and not found.

-Lost, acrylic on canvas, 180 x 150 cm, 70 x 59 inches
+Lost, 180 x 150 cm, 70 x 59 in.

-Step, Breathe,acrylic on canvas, 180 x 150 cm, 70 x 59 inches
+Step, Breathe, 180 x 150 cm, 70 x 59 in

 Generally I didn’t know where I was going, nor what was around the next bend.
 There were many obstacles in the paths.
 If there was a fork in the road, I had to make the difficult choice of which direction to take.
 I found that once I stepped firmly in one direction, I followed it.
 If there was a large rock, I had to figure out how to climb over it; if a tree had fallen, I had to figure out how to get on the other side of it.
 Surprisingly, I never saw these obstacles as fears, but rather how to develop a strategy to get over or around them.
 Many times the path took me back to where I started.
 Other times, I found a special place in which I sat, meditated, and wrote.